 9. Fair Value Measurements

-We measure the fair value of our financial assets and liabilities using the highest level of inputs that are available as of the measurement date.
+The Company measures the fair value of its financial assets and liabilities using the highest level of inputs that are available as of the measurement date.
 The carrying amounts of cash, accounts receivable, and accounts payable approximate their fair value due to the immediate or short-term maturity of these financial instruments.
 See Note 10 Interest Rate Swap for additional information on the interest rate swap.

-As of March 31, 2023 and December 31, 2022, the fair value of our First Lien Term Loan approximated its carrying value due to the debt’s variable interest rate terms.
+As of September 30, 2022 and December 31, 2021, the fair value of the Company’s First Lien Term Loan approximated its carrying value due to the debt’s variable interest rate terms.

-We recognized a Level 3 contingent consideration liability in connection with the Downtowner Car Wash acquisition in December 2021.
-We measured its contingent consideration liability using Level 3 unobservable inputs.
-The contingent consideration liability is associated with the achievement of certain targets and is estimated at each balance sheet date by considering among other factors, results of completed periods and our most recent financial projection for future periods subject to earn-out payments.
-There are two components to the contingent consideration: a payment when we obtain the certificate of occupancy for the car wash and opens to the public in 2023 and an annual payment based on certain financial metrics of the acquired business.
+The Company recognized a Level 3 contingent consideration liability in connection with the Downtowner Car Wash acquisition in December 2021.
+The Company measured its contingent consideration liability using Level 3 unobservable inputs.
+The contingent consideration liability is associated with the achievement of certain targets and is estimated at each balance sheet date by considering among other factors, results of completed periods and the Company's most recent financial projection for future periods subject to earn-out payments.
+There are two components to the contingent consideration: a payment when the Company obtains the certificate of occupancy for the car wash and opens to the public in 2023 and an annual payment based on certain financial metrics of the business.
 A change in the forecasted revenue or projected opening dates could result in a significantly lower or higher fair value measurement.
-We determined that there were no significant changes to the unobservable inputs that would have resulted in a change in fair value of this contingent consideration liability at March 31, 2023.
-During the three months ended March 31, 2023, a payment of $500 was made upon receipt of certificate of occupancy.
+The Company determined that there were no significant changes to the unobservable inputs that would have resulted in a change in fair value of this contingent consideration liability at September 30, 2022.

-During the three months ended March 31, 2023 and 2022, there were no transfers between fair value measurement levels.
+During the three and nine months ended September 30, 2022 and 2021, there were no transfers between fair value measurement levels.